felix0901/interconnect-routing-gym/README.md

 # inconnect-routing-gym

-- work in progress - will release in the Sep.
+- work in progress - code will release in the Sep.
 [Arxiv](https://arxiv.org/abs/1908.04484)

 openai-gym style RL benchmark for interconnection network congestion control study